openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 #### Continuous Integration Pipeline

-In order to automate the build and test process every time someone changes source code of the Catalog service, create a CI pipeline on Jenkins which checks the code on every commit and builds and tests it.
+In order to automate the build and test process every time someone changes the source code of the Catalog service, create a CI pipeline on Jenkins which checks the code on every commit and builds and tests it.
 The CI pipeline enables fast feedback to developers and makes sure everyone knows and can react if someone breaks the code.